 Myles Stephenson, CEO of Modulr comments on the findings: “A poor payment strategy is not just inefficient, it can have a significant and hidden impact on bottom line performance and customer satisfaction.
 As we enter into one of the worst recessions on record, businesses must plug any holes in their boat to avoid sinking - and for many this includes their payment operations.

 “In the face of increasing amounts of digital payments, and a tough economic environment, UK businesses must ensure they have a robust payments strategy if they are to be in the strongest position to move into the next normal with confidence.
 This strategy needs to place new technology at the centre of how they operate and receive payments, addressing the hidden inefficiencies that can have a big impact on a businesses’ bottom line and commercial performance.”

-The full research will be released on the 29th of October.
+The full research is available now.
 To receive a copy relevant to your industry, register your interest here.

 About the research

 The statistics quoted in this press release are drawn from the quantitative data resulting from a survey of 200 business professionals carried out in July/August 2020, across employment services, travel, credit unions, building societies, traditional retail banking, digital retail banking, lending services and fintech.
 The respondents included CEOs (20.5%), Operations (18.5%), Payments (11%), Product (5%), Finance (24%) and IT (21%).
 Business headcount ranged from 50-100 (12.5%), 101-150 (18.5%), 151-250 (19%), 251-500 (10.5%), 501-1000 (14.5%) and 1000+ (25%).